xsolla/pay-station-sdk/README.md

 ### Unsupported countries for payment

-If you pass a country that is not supported by the current SDK in the token when making a payment, you will receive an error message.
+If you select a country that is not supported by the current SDK when making a payment, you will receive an error message.
+It can occur in the following cases:
+* You passed an unsupported country in the token.
+* Token configuration allowed you to choose an unsupported country directly in the payment UI.

 Refer to the [example](./examples/unsupported-country).